This article was first published in September 2017 and it constantly being updated with the latest information. The last update was in November 2019.

 Margaret’s Café e Nata

 Opened by Stow’s ex-wife, Margaret’s Cafe e Nata offers more sophisticated options as well as the regular ones.
-The custard filling here is said to be creamier, runnier and sweeter and its location behind the Grand Lisboa casino is a convenient stop in the crazy neon-filled area.
-Take one of the outdoor tables if available but expect queues.
+The custard filling here is said to be creamier, runnier and sweeter and its location behind the Lisboa Hotel is a convenient stop in the crazy neon-filled area.
+Take one of the outdoor tables if available but expect queues and crowds.